Do You Need a Business Valuation?

-- When negotiating any transfer of business ownership – whether you’re bringing in new investors, selling a business, or buying into another business – the fundamental question is: How much is its market value?
+- When negotiating any transfer of business ownership – whether you’re bringing in new investors, selling a business, or buying into another business – the fundamental question is: How much is its fair market value (FMV)?

 - When building a business, you must regularly ask: How can I maximize its worth over time?

-Let’s consider these two common uses for a business valuation.
+Let’s consider two common uses for business valuations: capital raising and strategic planning.